 Owen’s interest in working in Haiti or for the Peace Corps stems in part from his love of foreign travel.
 He’s already traveled to Europe, China, Turkey and Mexico.
 Nothing pleases him more than to immerse himself in a foreign culture.
 He pays for the trips himself.
 He started working when he was 14, and he’s worked part or full-time jobs ever since.
-He lives at home, which allows him to save money that he then spends on his trips.
-And he travels cheaply, staying in youth hostels or with relatives.
+He lives at home, which allows him to save money for trips.
+He travels cheaply, staying in youth hostels or with relatives.
 Early this summer, he’ll travel to Ireland to visit members of his extended family.
 He comes from an immense Irish clan whose 40th family reunion he recently organized.
 It was quite an organizational feat, since some 130 relatives from across the world attended the reunion, held at a resort in Catskills.
 His trip to Ireland will constitute the first summer he’s had off had since he was 14, when for his first job he worked on a farm in his hometown, Monroe Township, harvesting and selling vegetables.
 He was always industrious -- even as a boy.

 A Kind Boy: a Builder

 Owen was a sweet and sensitive boy who, more than anything else loved to build, says his mother, Karen.
 She recalled the summer when she and her husband added an addition to their house.
 They possessed the knowledge to do the addition themselves: She’s an interior designer and he’s a vice president for a construction company.
 Every morning Owen, then 10 years old, would emerge from the house wearing his tool belt -- eager to build.